octabytes/blog/content/posts/n8n/creating-customer-integration-in-n8n/index.md

 ---
-draft: true
+draft: false
 title: "Creating custom integration in N8N"
-date: "2024-11-27"
+date: "2024-11-20"
-description: "Let's see how you can create custom integration in N8N.
-During this tutorial, we will learn about the benefits and use of creating custom integration.
-Before we start, ensure you have deployed N8N, we will be self-hosting it on OctaByte.

-What is N8N?

-N8N is an open-source workflow"
-tags: []
+description: "Learn how to create custom integrations in N8N, a powerful open-source workflow automation tool.
+This tutorial covers the benefits, challenges, and steps to create and share custom integrations, enhancing automation and workflow efficiency."
+tags: [N8N, custom integration, workflow automation, open-source, API, automation, integration, OctaByte, GitHub, development, tutorial, scalability, efficiency, automation tools, node-based system, API management.]
-categories: [Automation]
+categories: [Applications, Automation]
 cover:
   image: images/cover.png
   caption: "Creating custom integration in N8N"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Let's see how you can create custom integration in [N8N](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io).
+Let's see how you can create custom integration in [N8N](https://octabyte.io/applications/automation/n8n).
 During this tutorial, we will learn about the benefits and use of creating custom integration.
-Before we start, ensure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io).
+Before we start, ensure you have deployed N8N, we will be self\-hosting it on [OctaByte](https://octabyte.io/applications/automation/n8n).

 ## What is N8N?